 Fancy owning a UFO-shaped tiny home?
 Now’s your chance.

-A rare Futuro house, designed by Finnish architect Matti Suuronen in 1968, has come on the market in New Zealand for NZ$400,000.
+An ultra-rare Futuro house, designed by Finnish architect Matti Suuronen in 1968, has come on the market in New Zealand.

 Only 100 of Suuronen’s egg-shaped Futuro houses were ever built, and just 60 are thought to survive today.
-The architectural oddities were intended to be portable ski-chalets, made from fibreglass-reinforced polyester plastic, with stilt legs that ensure they touch lightly on the terrain.
+The architectural oddities were intended as portable ski-chalets, made from fibreglass-reinforced polyester plastic, with stilt legs that ensure they touch lightly on the terrain.

-Around a dozen were constructed under license in Christchurch, and were displayed at the 1974 Commonwealth games.
-This Futuro house was moved to Warrington on the country’s south island in 1975, where it has remained since.
+Around a dozen were constructed under license in Christchurch and were displayed at the 1974 Commonwealth games.
+This Futuro house, dubbed the ‘New Brighton’ Futuro, is located in Ōtautahi, Christchurch, though it can be easily relocated.